Immunisation and vaccination

 • locum GPs

-• Social care staff without an employer-led occupational health scheme can also access the flu vaccination through their GP, community pharmacy or NBS.
+• social care staff without an employer-led occupational health scheme can also access the flu vaccination through their GP, or community pharmacy

 Find more on symptoms and how to treat flu here: Flu – NHS